 - 5.15 Any money purchase benefits should usually have been discharged during the assessment period i.e. prior to the scheme having been permitted to continue as a closed scheme. - 5.16 If any money purchase benefits remain then they should be excluded from both the protected liabilities and full scheme liabilities valuation.
-Please contact the PPF in such cases.
+Please contact the PPF in such cases. - 5.17 The actuary should be aware that the definition of "money purchase" changed on 24 July 2014.
+Where this caused a benefit to change status between the original s143 valuation and the s156 valuation, the actuary should discuss the appropriate treatment with the PPF.

-- 5.17 The actuary should be aware that the definition of "money purchase" changed on 24 July 2014.
-Where this caused a benefit to change status between the original s143 valuation and the s156 valuation, the actuary should discuss the appropriate treatment with the PPF. - 5.18 When the definition of money purchase changed there was transitional protection afforded in certain circumstances (further details of which are given in the s143 guidance).
+5.18 When the definition of money purchase changed there was transitional protection afforded in certain.
 Where non-money purchase benefits were discharged from the scheme under the transitional protection, these should be excluded from the s156 valuation.
 Any benefits that have not been discharged must be included in the s156 valuation.